See You at the Pole

 As I drove by one last time before heading home, I noticed plenty of wiggle room.
 Wiggle room is all right, though.
 God gives us that.
 I suppose it’s what we do with that wiggle room that matters?

 I pray you wiggle your way right into the arms of your Father in heaven.
-I pray you’re led and guided by the lifting of the Holy Spirit, and I implore you to accept Christ into your hearts.
-If these kids can be an example, it must be worth looking into; what do you say?
+That you’re led and guided by the Holy Spirit, and I implore you to accept Christ into your hearts.
+These youths serve as an example showing the need for inquiry.

-How about not being chicken and trying to be a Kid For Christ?
+Would you consider becoming a Kid For Christ instead of being timid?
 How about trusting that He has grand plans for those who call upon His name?
 Maybe start with, “Hello God, it’s me, your child”.
-I wanted to know if you have a minute to talk to the main guy?
+Do you have a minute to speak with God?

 © 2012 Kathy Henderson